-Table 1-2 - IMU attitude angle sign convention
+Table 1-2 - IMU attitude angle sign convention --

 The IMU is factory calibrated prior to shipment and does not require user calibration.
-However, a small deviation of the heading angle from the true magnetic north direction may be observed in some situations.
+However, the heading angle should be treated as a yaw angle since it includes magnetic correction based on the IMU's internal MEMS magnetometer.

-To see a high-frequency IMU data feed, use the m command in the terminal.
-Refer to Section 6 (page 26) for details on the command interface.
+To see a high-frequency IMU data feed, use the m command in the mag terminal.
+Refer to Section 6 (page 25) for details on the command interface.